MicrosoftDocs/VBA-Docs/api/Access.NavigationButton.Transparent.md

 Use the **BackStyle** property to make other controls solid or transparent.

-You can use this property to place a transparent command button over another control.
+Use this property to place a transparent command button over another control.
 For example, you could place several transparent buttons over a picture displayed in an image control and run various macros or Visual Basic event procedures depending on which part of the picture the user clicks.

 > [!NOTE]
 > To hide and disable a button, use the **Visible** property.
 To disable a button without hiding it, use the **Enabled** property.
 To hide a button only when a form or report is printed, use the **DisplayWhen** property.